Every year during the holidays I replicate recipes that have been handed down generation to generation.

 Print The Recipe

-Don’t leave without the recipe, print it here or bookmark this page!
+Please don’t leave without the recipe; print it here or bookmark this page!

 Best Italian Lemon Drop Cookies